jonaden94/hpc_guide/2_request_resources/request_resources_doc.md

    ProxyJump your_login_node # nhr_login or scc_login
 ```
 * You can then simply use the ``remote-ssh`` extension of VS Code to ssh to the compute node (just as you did to ssh to the login node) and use the resources interactively.
 For example, you can open the notebook located at ``2_request_resources/interactive/notebook.ipynb`` to create a tensor and put it on a GPU.
+* To save resources, interactive jobs should be run on "GPU slices", i.e. one GPU split up so that it can be used by multiple people.
+This is specified in the batch script with the ``SBATCH -G 1g.20gb`` option.
+In principle, it is also possible to request interactive jobs for full GPUs

 # 3. Further slurm commands
 * There are some useful slurm shell commands to monitor your jobs or the availability of resources.
 You already saw ``squeue`` above.
 Other commands are:
-    * sinfo -p partition_name # get info about partition (how many nodes are available at the moment etc.)
+    * ``sinfo -p partition_name`` # get info about partition (how many nodes are available at the moment etc.)
-    * scancel your_job-id     # cancel your job.
+    * ``scancel your_job-id``     # cancel your job.
 This is e.g. important to free interactive resources that you do not need anymore
 * scancel is important if jobs get stuck or you want terminate an interactive session that is running on ``sleep infinity``.
 It is important to free resources so that others can use them.
 * A comprehensive list of slurm commands can be found [here](https://curc.readthedocs.io/en/latest/running-jobs/slurm-commands.html)